backpackcloud/trugger/README.md

 # Class Scanning

 Another cool feature Trugger has is the class scanning.
-Just give a package name and it scans for any classes in there.
+Just give a package name and Trugger will scan it for finding classes.
 The class scanning feature starts at `org.atatec.trugger.scan.ClassScan`.

 The scanning starts in the method `ClassScan#scan`, which returns a `ClassScanner` that allows changing the ClassLoader and defining the package.